marcduiker/dapr-docs/daprdocs/content/en/developing-applications/building-blocks/jobs/howto-schedule-and-handle-triggered-jobs.md

 internal sealed record BackupMetadata([property: JsonPropertyName("DBName")]string DatabaseName, [property: JsonPropertyName("BackupLocation")] string BackupLocation);
 ```

-Next, we'll set up a handler as part of our application setup that will be called anytime a job is triggered on our
+Next, set up a handler as part of your application setup that will be called anytime a job is triggered on your
 application.
 It's the responsibility of this handler to identify how jobs should be processed based on the job name provided.

 This works by registering a handler with ASP.NET Core at `/job/<job-name>` where `<job-name>` is parameterized and simply